urbit/old-doc/dev_guide/1-alt.md

 Clearly this looks a lot like our previous example using `++fib`, only now we're using two separate files.
 The majority of these files should be familiar to you, so let's focus on a single line, `//    /%%/lib`.

-`//` is a `%ford` rune that loads a resource from a given path.
-In this case, we specify our path as `/%%/lib/`. `/%%/` indicates our current path, without the complete date.
+`//` is a `%ford` rune that loads a resource from a given path. `//` is used as a way to organize code into separate files, not for loading libraries and structures.
+We'll show some examples of how urbit handles those things shortly.
+You can think of `//` as a kind of `include` or `require`. `//` takes a `beam`, an absolute global path.
+We specify our `beam` as `/%%/lib/`. `/%%/` indicates our current path, without the complete date.
 From inside of `/pub/fab/guide/exercise/9/hymn/hook` `/%/` p